ugoertz/kombilo/doc/manual.rst

 .. image:: images/references.jpg

-Currently, the list contains around 2000 references; in particular all issues of Go World, and most English books with game commentaries that I know of.
+Currently, the list contains around 2000 references; in particular all issues of Go World, and many English books with game commentaries.

 The references are stored in the file ``references`` in the ``data`` folder inside the main Kombilo directory.
 This is just a text file which you could